Oracle - ASM(Automatic Storage Management)

 Set parameters on the target database.

-we should get mirrored controlfiles and duplexed log files by default:
+For example, if we set bothDB_CREATE_FILE_DESTandDB_RECOVERY_FILE_DESTwe should get mirrored controlfiles and duplexed log files by default:

 1 | SQL> alter system set DB_CREATE_FILE_DEST = '+DATA'; |